awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Tracking Application](images/newtrack3_1.png)

-**Note**: All of the Java code required to complete this tutorial is located in this Github repository (or you can copy the code from this document).
+**Note:** All of the Java code required to complete this tutorial is located in this GitHub repository (or you can copy the code from this tutorial).

-#### Prerequisites

-To follow along with the tutorial, you need the following:

-+ An AWS Account.
-+ A Java IDE (for this tutorial, the IntelliJ IDE is used).
-+ Java 1.8 JDK.
-+ Maven 3.6 or higher.

-**Cost to complete**: The AWS Services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
+**Cost to complete:** The AWS Services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note**: Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.
+**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.

 #### Topics

++ Prerequisites
 + Understand the AWS Tracker application.
 + Create an IntelliJ project named AWSItemTracker.
 + Add the Spring POM dependencies to your project.